nkane/nkane.github.io/_posts/2018-07-31-win32-software-renderer-lesson-1:-getting-started.markdown

 ### Microsoft Visual C/C++ (MSVC) and cl.exe
-After Visual Studio has been installed with the C/C++ packages, [Microsoft Visual C++][msvc] (MSVC) with all of the libraries and tools will now be accessible to us to use.
+After Visual Studio has been installed with the C/C++ packages, [Microsoft Visual C++][msvc] (MSVC) with all of the libraries and tools will now be accessible for usage.
-In particular, we need to set up our Windows CLI to be able to use all of these new tools that we have installed.
+In particular, we need to set up our Windows CLI to be able to use all of these new tools that were installed with Visual Studio / MSVC.
+We need to be able to execute the [Microsoft C/C++ compiler][cl] (cl.exe).
+In order to make our Window's CLI a Win32 C development CLI envirnoment, we are going to be setup a few batch script files to run when the Windows shortcut to the CLI is executed.
+In other words, we are going to be passing in command line arguments to the Windows CLI program (cmd.exe).

-### Batch Script Files (.bat)
+### Batch Files (.bat)
+[Batch files][bat] are script files for Windows.
+These script files contain a series of commands to be executed by the CLI.
+We will not be exploring deeply in to batch file scripting, so just understanding what we are trying to accomplish and how we use the script files to assist us is the only requirement.

 ### Setting Up Windows CLI to Build With MSVC
+Finally, we get to setup our Windows CLI to be able to use the Microsoft C/C++ compiler; however, before we get started with setting up our CLI to use these tools I wanted to take a moment to reiterate the following, if you are using a different version of Visual Studio / MSVC it is possible the location, naming conventions, or existance of the scripts that will be referenced in the next section have changed based on past packaging changes that Microsoft has done.
+Just to be explicit about what I am referring to, in the past the location of a file named ["vcvarsall.bat"][vcvarsall] has changed within the last few versions of Visual Studio.

 ### The Project Setup